Sophist

+The arts of the sophists were known as sophistry and gained a negative reputation as tools of arbitrary reasoning.
+Protagoras, regarded as the first of the sophists, became notorious for his claim to "make the weaker argument the stronger".

+In modern usage, sophism, sophist, and sophistry are used disparagingly.
+Sophistry, or a sophism, is a fallacious argument, especially one used deliberately to deceive.
+A sophist is a person who reasons with clever but deceptive or intellectually dishonest arguments.

 Etymology

 The Greek word σοφός is related to the noun σοφία.
-Since the times of Homer it commonly referred to an expert in his profession or craft.
+Since the times of Homer, it commonly referred to an expert in his profession or craft.
 Charioteers, sculptors, or military experts could be referred to as sophoi in their occupations.
 The word has gradually come to connote general wisdom and especially wisdom in human affairs such as politics, ethics, and household management.
 This was the meaning ascribed to the Greek Seven Sages of 7th and 6th century BC (such as Solon and Thales), and it was the meaning that appears in the histories of Herodotus.

 The word σοφός gives rise to the verb σοφίζω, the passive voice of which means "to become or be wise", or "to be clever or skilled".
 From the verb is derived the noun σοφιστής, which originally meant "a master of one's craft" and later "a prudent man" or "wise man".
 The word for "sophist" in various languages comes from sophistes.

 The word "sophist" could be combined with other Greek words to form compounds.
 Examples include meteorosophist, which roughly translates to "expert in celestial phenomena"; gymnosophist (or "naked sophist", a word used to refer to Indian philosophers), deipnosophist or "dinner sophist" (as in the title of Athenaeus's Deipnosophistae), and iatrosophist, a type of physician in the later Roman period.